I have years of

 immortalized in bronze in front of the Disneyland castle.
 The demand to own something held

-in the hand of creator of it all will grow and grow, but fewer and fewer signatures will
+in the hand of creator of it all will grow and grow, but fewer and fewer

 be on the market because the supply is just too limited.
 Its like Will Rogers